tootedom/gc-memusage-annotationprocessor/README.md

 	}
 ```

-and a -javaagent.
+and a -javaagent class is provided that used that @RecordGCMemUsage annotation.
 The javaagent is a java.lang.instrument.ClassFileTransformer that notices the
-above annotation, and modifies the bytecode of the class to introduce a AtomicLong and an increment of the
+above annotation, and modifies the bytecode of the class at run time when the load is loaded
-AtomicLong at the beginning of the method, on which the annotation is present:
+in order to introduce a AtomicLong and an increment of that AtomicLong at the beginning of the
+method, on which the annotation is present.
+For Example, in a code sense it would looks something
+like you can the following in your code:

 ```java
 	public static final AtomicLong noOfFiveMBClassRequests = new AtomicLong(0)